-The Living Room is a popular place for those who comes to visit the park right next to it.
+The Living Room is a popular place for those who come to visit the park right next to it.
 Thanks to their collection of coffee beverages, and pastries, everyone will find something that they like.
 Their chefs make one of the best cookies in all of Brussels.

 This coffee shop is divided into two floors; the ground floor caters to those who want to sit and relax while sipping on their coffee.
-On the other hand, the upper floor is for those who want to sit with your laptop and get work done.
+On the other hand, the upper floor is for those who want to sit with their laptop and get work done.

-(Rue du Bailli 7A, &Rue Ernest Solvay 12, Brussels)
+(Rue Du Bailli 7A, &Rue Ernest Solvay 12, Brussels)

 The Belga & Co was started by two friends Loïc and Charly, somewhere around 2016, near the Châtelain neighborhood.
 They have another outlet near Saint-Boniface and have plans about opening another outlet near Antwerp.